OrangeFab: participants listening to speaker

 Building digital infrastructures for digital and economic inclusion

-Since the start of the cooperation, more than 9,500 people have been trained and more than 1,400 jobs were created in the operational ODCs namely: Tunisia (April 2019), Senegal (October 2019), Cameroon (April 2020), Côte d’Ivoire (June 2021), Jordan (June 2021), Mali (July 2021), Morocco (July 2021), Madagascar (November 2021) and Egypt (December 2021)
+ODCs became operational in Tunisia (April 2019), Senegal (October 2019), Cameroon (April 2020), Ethiopia (February 2021), Côte d’Ivoire (June 2021), Jordan (June 2021), Mali (July 2021), Morocco (July 2021), Madagascar (November 2021) and Egypt (December 2021).

 The joint project of Orange and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is part of the develoPPP programme of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-In Côte d’Ivoire, Egypt, Morocco, Senegal and Tunisia, the Orange Digital Centers are supported by the Special Initiative "Decent Work for a Just Transition".
+In Côte d’Ivoire, Egypt, Ethiopia, Morocco, Senegal and Tunisia, the Orange Digital Centers are supported by the Special Initiative “Decent Work for a Just Transition”.
 Further project locations are in Burkina Faso, Cameroon, Guinea, Jordan, Liberia, Madagascar, Mali and Sierra Leone.

-Guided tour of ODC Egypt: https://orangedigitalcentervirtualtouregypt.com/
+Guided tour of ODC Egypt:

 Project details